An improved holographic nodal line semimetal: An improved holographic nodal line semimetal

 \subsubsection{Zero temperature solutions}

-We focus on the ground state of this system and make the following ansatz for the zero temperature solution \bea \eea where all the fields $u, f, \phi, \mathcal{B}_{xy}, \mathcal{B}_{tz}$ are real functions of $r$.
+We focus on the ground state of this system and make the following ansatz for the zero temperature solution \bea \eea in the coordinates $\{t, x, y, z, r\}$, where all the fields $u, f, \phi, \mathcal{B}_{xy}, \mathcal{B}_{tz}$ are real functions of the radial coordinate $r$.
 Note that the component $B_{xy}$ is real while $B_{tz}$ is pure imaginary.
 Substituting this ansatz into the equation of motion\footnote{The equations of motion for this system can be found in Appendix \ref{appA}.} derived from the action (\ref{eq:action}), we write down the first order differential equations of $\mathcal{B}_{xy}$ and $\mathcal{B}_{tz}$ \bea

 \eea